-The Logical Reasoning section consists of about 25 short (for example, three or four sentences) passages about various topics.
+The logical reasoning section consists of about 25 short (for example, three or four sentences) passages about various topics.
 Each of them is followed by one or two questions.
 The questions ask you to identify the point of an argument, to make deductions about what the author is assuming, to draw conclusions, to identify principles or argument structures, to spot logical errors, and so forth.

-You don't need to know any formal logic to answer these questions.
+Most of these questions involve informal or casual logic, the kind you use to make everyday decisions.
 All you have to do is read carefully (and quickly) and think clearly.
 Sometimes the wording is tricky, and you have to concentrate to avoid getting confused.
-Sometimes jotting down some notes or paraphrasing the passage in your own words can help you focus.
+Jotting down some notes or paraphrasing the passage in your own words can help you focus.

-Every LSAT has two Logical Reasoning sections.
-Together, they're worth 50 percent of your LSAT score.
-Chapters 8 through 13 are full of information and practice for logical reasoning.
+Every LSAT has two logical reasoning sections.
+Together, they're worth about 50 percent of your LSAT score.
+Chapters 7 through 10 are full of information about logical reasoning.

-This point may seem obvious.
-Because the Logical Reasoning section is with 50 percent of your total LSAT score, work hard on your technique for these problems.
+Because the logical reasoning section is worth a considerable percentage of your total LSAT score, work hard on your technique for these problems.
 You get twice the benefit if you do well on this section!